smccarthy/crows-nest/README.md

 1. Each tunnel takes random delay [0, 5000] ms to start
 2. Each tunnel takes random delay [0, 5000] ms to stop

+## Licenses

+All code not otherwise specified is Copyright Wal-Mart Stores, Inc.
+Released under the [MIT](./LICENSE) License.